department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/evidence.md

 -	Medical evidence related to your illness or injury (supporting documents like a doctor's report or medical test results)
 </div>

-The Veterans Claims Assistance Act (VCAA) passed by Congress in 2000 defines both VA's and the Veteran's responsibilities:

 ### We're responsible for: